dalvarezo/VIPCALs/README.md

 # VIPCALs

-VIPCALs (Pipeline for automated data Calibration using AIPS (in the Smile framework))
+VIPCALs (VLBI Pipeline for automated data Calibration using AIPS (in the Smile framework))

 ## Rationale